ovh/docs/pages/cloud/nutanix/32-move-to-nutanix/guide.en-gb.md

 For optimal use, we recommend installing **Nutanix Move** as close as possible to the destination.

-The **Nutanix Move** software is the only software that communicates between source and destination.
+The **Nutanix Move** software is the only software that communicates between the source and the destination.

 > [!warning]
 > It is strongly discouraged to use **Nutanix Move** with virtual machines on a Windows Server running **Active Directory** or **Microsoft Exchange**.
 It is best to migrate as recommended by Microsoft.